Industry knew about risks of PFAS 'forever chemicals' for decades before push to restrict them, study says | CBC News

 Human health studies that do exist mostly focus on two types of PFAS — PFOS and PFOA.
 There's evidence linking them to liver disease, adverse pregnancy outcomes like preterm birth and cancer, and both have been banned in Canada.

-Other PFAS chemicals are not as well studied, but could cause similar health problems.
+Other PFAS chemicals are not as well studied but could cause similar health problems.
 Because there are hundreds of different PFAS chemicals, and it would be difficult to study all of them, the Canadian government is considering regulating all PFAS rather than specific chemicals.

 South of the border, the U.S. Environmental Protection Agency is set to finalize new rules on PFAS.
-Several U.S. states have moved on their own to restrict the use of PFAS and keep it out of their water supply.
+Several U.S. states have moved on their own to restrict the use of PFAS and keep them out of their water supply.

 Fe de Leon, researcher at the Canadian Environmental Law Association, says it's difficult to keep up with PFAS regulations, because the chemicals keep changing.